-All assignments must be handed in on time on the due date (at the beginning of class via electronic submission (either through Turnitin, the CMS or email, depending on the individual assignment).
+All assignments must be handed in on time on the due date (at the beginning of class or via electronic submission, depending on the individual assignment).

 Any work that is handed in late will result in an automatic lowering of your assignment grade by 10%, unless you provide documentation of illness or other compelling emergency.
-Each subsequent class meeting day on which the work is not submitted will be debited by 5%.
+Each subsequent class meeting day on which the work is not turned in will be debited by 5%.